JulienOrain/documentation/docs/guides/ci-pipeline/github-action/index.md

     └── reliably.yaml
 ```

-Again, make sure you've commited and pushed your changes to GitHub on the `main` branch.
+Again, make sure you've committed and pushed your changes to GitHub on the `main` branch.
 When you have pushed your changes,
 head on over again to the `Actions` tab on your repository in GitHub and you should see that an action has been triggered, or
 even completed: